-It’s easy to get lost in the myriad of talked-about meal plans, when all we really want is a diet that delivers on its promise to fast-track us on our way to our best self.
+It's easy to get lost in the myriad of talked-about meal plans, when all we really want is a 5:2 diet how-to guide that delivers on its promise to fast-track us on our way to our best self.

-Enter the 5:2.
-Also referred to as the fasting diet, the regime said to help the undertaker lose weight fast, all the while promoting better habits, cell repair and even the prevention of illnesses such as heart disease, stroke and Alzheimer’s disease.
+Also referred to as the fasting diet, the 5:2 diet is said to help the undertaker lose weight fast, all the while promoting better habits, cell repair and even the prevention of illnesses such as heart disease, stroke and Alzheimer's disease.

 Yes, in theory, you can still eat pizza and chocolate so as long as you're willing to enter starvation mode for two days in the week.
 And because you're consuming fewer calories than normal on your fast day, you should be losing weight.

 But don't think it's a licence to binge for five days.